-If you still have any doubts about how to do it and I should not have been clear, you can see this short putty video that shows you how to do it.
-If you still have any doubt, do not hesitate to comment on this article or video.
+If you still have doubts on how to do it and I should have been clear, you can view this short video to better understand how to do it.